 The Dedicated Grant Mechanism for Indigenous Peoples and Local Communities (DGM) is part of the Forest Investment Program (FIP)—a window of the Climate Investment Funds (CIF) that provides funding to countries to address the direct and underlying drivers of deforestation and forest degradation.
-Within the FIP, the DGM is an innovative program aimed at facilitating the effective participation of Indigenous Peoples and Local Communities in the design and implementation of activities that reduce deforestation and forest degradation at the local, national, and global levels.
-The goal of the DGM is to build capacity and empower forest- dependent communities so that they have a greater role in the design and implementation of forest policies and programs which impact them.
-It ensures that these communities lead on the governance of the program and will be the ones to set their priorities and implement programs aimed at conserving their forests and natural environment.
+Within the FIP, the DGM is an innovative program designed to facilitate the effective participation of Indigenous Peoples and Local Communities in the design and implementation of activities that reduce deforestation and forest degradation at the local, national, and global levels.
+The goal of the DGM is to build capacity and empower forest-dependent communities so that they have a greater role in the design and implementation of forest policies and programs which impact them.
+These communities give direction to the program and are responsible for setting their own priorities and implementing programs to conserve their forests and natural environment.

 The DGM is designed to enhance the capacity of, and support on-the-ground activities to be carried out by, Indigenous Peoples and Local Communities in the pilot countries of the FIP.
-In each FIP pilot country the program will provide a granting mechanism for communities aimed towards fostering better management of forest landscapes, reducing emissions from deforestation and forest degradation (also known as REDD+), enhancing technical and negotiations skills and enhancing access to information and alternative income generation options.
+In each FIP pilot country, the DGM program provides a granting mechanism for communities to foster better management of forest landscapes, reduce emissions from deforestation and forest degradation (also known as REDD+), enhance technical and negotiations skills, and enhance access to information and alternative income generation options.

 How was the Dedicated Grant Mechanism developed?

 The Dedicated Grant Mechanism was designed by Indigenous Peoples and Local Communities representatives, reflecting their priorities and interests.
-The CIF Administrative Unit and the multilateral development banks (MDBs) have supported the process.
+The CIF Administrative Unit and multilateral development banks (MDBs) have supported the process.
 First, an overarching design was developed by a global working group of Indigenous Peoples and Local Communities.
-This formed the basis for the framework operational guidelines for the program which include the objectives, principles, governance arrangements and criteria for funding.
-The design of the country-specific DGM projects is based on the Framework Operational Guidelines.
+This formed the basis for the framework operational guidelines for the program which include the objectives, principles, governance arrangements, and funding criteria.
+The design of the country-specific DGM projects is based on these Framework Operational Guidelines.

 How does the Dedicated Grant Mechanism relate to the Forest Investment Program?